 - Differentiation – If you have pain shooting down your leg past your knee and into your foot you DO NOT have Gluteus Medius Syndrome but most likely either Sciatica or Piriformis Syndrome.
 If you have pain that remains in the Gluteal Region than it will be important to differentiate between Gluteus Medius Syndrome, Ischial Bursitis and High Hamstring Tendonopathy.

 - Testing – An X-ray will be useless in helping to differentiate these conditions.
 An MRI may be useful but often does not prove completely useful.
 Manual/provocative testing is the preferred testing method to differentiate these 3 conditions.
 If there are no trigger points in the Gluteus Medius Muscle or Pain while applying pressure on the Ischial Bursa than one must suspect High Hamstring Tendonopathy.
 By manually muscle testing the hamstring it is easy to decide if it is a factor as it will be painful during contraction.
-If however there is pain when pressure is applied to the Ischial Bursa than the most likely diagnosis is Ischial Bursitis.
+If however there is pain when pressure is applied to the Ischial Bursa than Ischial Bursitis is suspected.
 If there is no pain while applying pressure to the Ischial Bursa and no pain in the hamstring during manual testing then Gluteus Medius Syndrome should be suspected.

 - Treatment – The treatment protocols for these 3 conditions are dramatically different and incorrect application can further worsen one’s condition.
 For example; using a foam roller and applying direct pressure to Ischial Bursitis will only provoke and aggravate the condition.
 San Diego Running Institute has highly effective treatment plans for all 3 of these conditions typically getting runners back on the roads or trails within a couple of weeks.